ARTICLE C. SECONDHAND DEALERS

 Secondhand Dealer, Class I: Includes all secondhand dealers who handle, or deal in secondhand motor vehicles or trailers for sale or for the purpose of dismantling, wrecking, disassembling and selling the dismantled, wrecked or disassembled parts or accessories; and, secondhand motor vehicles or trailers, or parts and accessories thereof; and, secondhand dealers who dismantle, wreck, or disassemble motor vehicles or trailers, and who possess the appropriate state of Nevada department of motor vehicles dealer's license.

 1. Whenever a person desires to conduct any secondhand dealer business in the city, or engage in the business thereof, such person shall make application in writing to the business license department of the city to obtain a license therefor.
-Upon receipt of a complete application, upon receipt of the results of all background investigations, and upon the city manager's approval, the business license department shall submit the application to the city council for consideration.
+Upon receipt of a complete application, and upon receipt of the results of all background investigations, the business license official shall issue the business license.

 3. Applicants shall reply in writing to any and all questions pertaining to the issuance or renewal of licenses, as may be required by the city to process applications.

 B. Contents Of Application:

 1. The application shall state the name and address of the applicant, and in case of a firm or corporation, the names and addresses of the persons composing such firm, or of the names and addresses of the officers, directors, and stockholders of such corporation; also the place, street and number where such business is to be carried on; and shall specify the amount of capital proposed to be used by the applicant in such business; and signed by at least five (5) citizens of the city, of good reputation, certifying to the good reputation and moral character of the applicant.